ait-aecid/anomaly-detection-log-datasets/README.md

 #### LogDeep

-A pre-processed version of the data set is provided in the (LogDeep repository)[https://github.com/donglee-afar/logdeep].
+A pre-processed version of the data set is provided in the [LogDeep repository](https://github.com/donglee-afar/logdeep).
 Note that timestamps and sequence identifiers are missing from this data set.

 ```shell
 cd hdfs_logdeep/